Engineering facilities

 Our purpose-built facilities include an instrumentation and control laboratory that gives you the opportunity to configure a range of experiments using real-world instrumentation, process equipment and data communication systems.

-You’ll work with industrial sensors, actuators and digital and analogue outputs to control air, water and power and investigate process dynamics and control techniques.
+You’ll work with industrial sensors, actuators and digital and analogue outputs to control air, water and power and investigate process dynamics and control systems engineering techniques.

 You’ll also investigate your own design strategies and take the lead on developing, commissioning and upgrading systems that are commonly found in the professional context.